 Do I have to pay for my uniform?

-No it is provided by the charity and will be issued to you on joining as well as any other equipment you might need to carry out your Sea Cadet activities.
+No it is provided by the charity and will be issued to you on joining.
 We ask for a uniform service charge of £20 when you are issued with your uniform, but other than cleaning you will not have a further charge for the uniform you are issued with.
+The Junior Section (10-11yrs) have a different uniform.
+This is purchased at cost to the indivudual for just under £20.

 What is the rank structure in Sea Cadets, how does that work?

 Owing to our heritage our rank structure is aligned to the Royal Navy.
 Both cadets and volunteers enter a rank structure on joining Sea Cadets.
-Following a six month probabtionary period, and as you learn and master new skills you can rise through the structure; more qualified Sea Cadets often share in the guiding of younger less qualified Sea Cadets and volunteers can rise to the rank of Commander.
+As you master new skills you can rise through the structure; more qualified Sea Cadets often share in the guiding of younger less qualified Sea Cadets and volunteers can rise to the rank of Commander.
 Those joining the Royal Marines cadets follow a rank structure aligned to the Royal Marines.

 Can I participate in the Duke of Edinburgh's Award in Sea Cadets?

-Yes and you can compete for it as part of your normal sea cadet activities.
+Yes and you can complete it as part of your normal sea cadet activities.

 What national qualifications can I achieve as a Sea Cadet?